jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 Now each element will be described separately.

-Root Namespace / Company Name
+Company Name / Root Namespace
 -----------------------------

-In this [architecture](index.md) the *root* namespace is the company name, for instance:
+In [this architecture](index.md) the *root* namespace is the company name, for instance:

     JJ